What parents need to know

 What's it about?

-Visitors can search -- and find -- virtually anything on this comprehensive video library site.
+On YOUTUBE, visitors can search -- and find -- virtually anything on this comprehensive video library site.
 Its content is entirely user-generated, so it's important to be attentive to each video's source.
 Plenty of age-inappropriate content can surface by typing in the most innocent of search terms, so parents will want to monitor kids' use.
 Videos here run the gamut, from commercial to educational to music videos to homemade clips, but for those seeking educational or instructional content, there's plenty to peruse and some helpful information to use.

 Is it any good?